bjoernStriebing/KeaIGC/README.md

 * compile the rest of the app
 * if `--dmg` argument is provided: create installer image

-*Note: A private key is required to sign new/modified GPS classes.
-If this is not present you can still compile and test your changes but any IGC files downloaded won't have the G-Record required to validate flight.
-This public key has to be authorised by me.
-This is to eliminate options for signing manipulated tracklogs.*
+*Note: New or modified GPS classes require a private key signature.
+You can still compile and test your changes with the private key but any IGC files downloaded won't have the G-Record required to validate flights.
+When merging in your pull requests I will review your code and sign the GPS device library compiled from it.
+This may seem inconvenient but is necessary to ensure tracklogs can not be manipulated and signed with Kea GPS Downloader key*

 ## Windows Developer Setup Guide